stdombek/docs/content/en/docs/Metadata/Inventory/_index.md

 The Enumeration data section contains enumeration information for any serials or multipart monographs.

+-   **Display summary.** A summary of the descriptive information for the numbering scheme of a serial.
+This field can be populated automatically using the Serials app for predictive patterns or manually using the Receiving app.
 -   **Enumeration.** The descriptive information for the numbering scheme of a serial, usually identified by level and a descriptive caption.
 For example, level 0 = v. and level 1 = no. This means that each issue of the serial has a volume and an issue number that would appear (v.71:no.2-4).
 -   **Chronology.** The descriptive information for the dating scheme of a serial, usually identified by level.
 For example, level 0 = year level 1 = month.
 This means that each issue of the serial has a month and a year on each issue (1985:July-Dec.)
 -   **Volume.** Volume is intended for multipart monographs.
 For example, a biography of George Bernard Shaw in three volumes.